Prozzäk: Simon and Milo

 Prozzäk are two animated characters named Simon and Milo.
 The creation of Simon and Milo initially began with accents suggested by the other members of The Philosopher Kings during their road trips.
 The cartoon characters designed by artist Scott Harder became a part of Prozzäk.

 In The Prozzäk Story video, Simon and Milo are over 200 years old and were enemies in a previous life.
 Simon and Milo fought each other in a 20-year-old war called "Ochiyaki".
 During their battle with each other, a Great Unseen Voice projected down from the sky and told them they were to be best friends, sent through time to the 21st century, where they were given a mission.
 That mission was for the two to find true love through their music.
 The story is based on the formation of the duo.

-In their music videos, Simon, a skinny character with jet-black hair and no neck, is in constant search of his true love, believing that the perfect woman is out there.
+In their music videos, Simon, a short and skinny man with jet-black hair and no neck, is in constant search of his true love, believing that the perfect woman is out there.
 As a result, Simon ends up feeling depressed.
-Milo is a muscular blond character that accompanies Simon on his quest.
+Milo is a tall and muscular man with blond hair who accompanies Simon on his quest.
 Their introduction in the album Saturday People tells of their many visits to nightclubs and bars in hopes of finding true love, after which Simon gives up, and lies "face down in his own banana milkshake".
 Just then, the Great Unseen Voice from the heavens calls out, telling them that they have lost their way, and reminds them that only True Love holds the key to their destiny.
 Their music thus represents their social journey to find their true love.

 Band members

-Born in Toronto, Ontario, Levine is the lead singer of Prozzäk and the voice behind Simon.
+Levine is the lead singer of Prozzäk and the voice behind Simon.
 Through the music, Simon tells stories that represent Levine's actual life; for example, the song "Anna-Lisa" makes reference to his parents' divorce.
 Levine has founded a company, Lefthook Entertainment, that helps artists market their music.
 He is also currently an artist under the name Today Kid.

 McCollum is a guitarist who portrays Milo.
 He is the founder of UMI Entertainment based in Toronto.
 He also plays guitar for fellow Canadian recording artist Nelly Furtado.